ScrollBytes/ffmpeg-cut-by-array/README.md

 # ffmpeg-cut-by-array
-Quickly cut a long video into smaller parts using FFMPEG on Linux

-Shell Script to cut a long video into smaller parts using FFMPEG on Linux
+Shell Script to quickly cut a video into smaller parts using FFMPEG on Linux

 First ...